squaresLab/security-repair-benchmarks/README.md

 **Author:** Chris Timperley <https://github.com/ChrisTimperley>

 This project provides a reusable and reproducible infrastructure for evaluating C/C++ security vulnerability repair techniques.
-In particular, it can be used to evaluate both a baseline approach: *Baseline Darjeeling* as well as a future improved *Darjeeling++*.
+In particular, it can be used to evaluate both a baseline repair approach: *Baseline Darjeeling* as well as a future improved *Darjeeling++*.
 To enable this evaluation, this project consists of Dockerized repair tools and bug benchmarks via separate Docker images for individual bug scenarios.